TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Proofs for Section

-\begin{lemma} The Color-Splitting Algorithm, if it terminates successfully, will generate an ancestral coloring. \end{lemma} \begin{proof} As the algorithm proceeds recursively, it suffices to show that at each step, after the algorithm colors the left and right children $A$ and $B$ of the root node $R$, it will never use the color assigned to $A$ for any descendant of $A$ nor use the color assigned to $B$ for any descendant of $B$.
+\begin{proof}[Proof of Lemma~\ref{lem:if_terminate_then_success}] As the algorithm proceeds recursively, it suffices to show that at each step, after the algorithm colors the left and right children $A$ and $B$ of the root node $R$, it will never use the color assigned to $A$ for any descendant of $A$ nor use the color assigned to $B$ for any descendant of $B$.
 Indeed, according to the coloring rule in \textbf{ColorSplittingRecursive$(R,h,\vec c)$} and \textbf{FeasibleSplit$(h,\vec c)$}, if $c$ is the color sequence available at the root $R$ and $c_1=2$, then after allocating Color 1 to both $A$ and $B$, there will be no more Color $1$ to assign to any node in both subtrees rooted at $A$ and $B$, and hence, our conclusion holds.
 Otherwise, if $2 < c_1 \leq c_2$, then $A$ is assigned Color $1$ and according to \textbf{FeasibleSplit$(h,\vec c)$}, the color sequence $\vec a = [a_2=c_2-1,a_3,\ldots,a_h]$ used to color the descendants of $A$ no longer has Color 1.
 The same argument works for $B$ and its descendants.
 In other words, in this case, Color 1 is used exclusively for $A$ and descendants of $B$ while Color 2 is used exclusively for $B$ and descendants of $A$, which will ensure the Ancestral Property for both $A$ and $B$. \end{proof}